Club History

 Introduction Of The Second Tier

-In 1985, six new clubs were elected to the League of Ireland, increasing the leagues participation to 22.
-As a result, the current two-division (Premier and First) structure was adapted with Athlone Town remaining in Premier Division.
-In 1987 the club finished last and were relegated to the First Division.
-However, our stay was short lived as we finished top of First Division the following season, gaining promotion back to the Premier.
-The club remained in the top flight until the 1991–92 season, when we finished eleventh and were subsequently relegated to the First Division.
+In 1985, six new clubs joined the League of Ireland, expanding participation to 22 teams.
+This led to the adoption of the current two-division structure (Premier and First), with Athlone Town placed in the Premier Division.
+In 1987, the club finished last and was relegated to the First Division.
+However, this stay was brief, as Athlone topped the First Division the next season and secured promotion back to the Premier Division.
+The club remained in the top flight until the 1991–92 season, when an eleventh-place finish resulted in relegation.

-The Town again gained promotion to the Premier Division in the 1993–94 season, finishing runners-up to Sligo Rovers.
-The club were once again relegated in 1996 and narrowly missed out on promotion in 2001 by one point to Monaghan United.
+Athlone Town returned to the Premier Division in the 1993–94 season as runners-up to Sligo Rovers.
+Relegation struck again in 1996, and a narrow miss on promotion in 2001 saw the club finish one point behind Monaghan United.

 The New Stadium